dthaler/iftype-reg/draft-thaler-iftype-reg.md

 as if they were separate registries.
-However, the entries for the yang-if-type and iana-tunnel-type YANG modules say "See ifType definitions registry." and "See tunnelType registry (mib-2.interface.ifTable.ifEntry.ifType.tunnelType)." respectively, and the entry for the IANAifType-MIB has no such note.
+However, the entries for the yang-if-type and iana-tunnel-type YANG modules say "See ifType definitions registry." and "See tunnelType registry (mib-2.interface.ifTable.ifEntry.ifType.tunnelType)." respectively, although the entry for the IANAifType-MIB has no such note.

 PROPOSED: It is proposed to clarify the relationship for the ifType and tunnelType registries as follows: